ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 ### No ping from DNS servers
 {: #bm-ping-DNS-servers}

-Check whether you can ping IBM DNS servers (_10.0.80.11_, _10.0.80.12_), if you configured DNS servers for the public network card.
+If you configured DNS servers for the public network card, check whether you can ping {{site.data.keyword.cloud}} DNS servers (_10.0.80.11_ and _10.0.80.12_).

 If you have Linux servers, add the following entries in the _/etc/resolv.conf_ file:

 `nameserver 10.0.80.11` and `nameserver 10.0.80.12`

 ## Why does the portal show that my server is disconnected even though it's running?
 {: #bm-troubleshoot-portal-shows-server-disconnected-but-running}
 {: troubleshoot}
 {: support}

 If your portal shows that the server is disconnected, but the server is running, it might be caused by your firewall or gateway (Vyatta, AT&T, Juniper, FortiGate).

 If your ping traffic is blocked, then the status of your servers shows "disconnected" in the portal.
 Check that your firewall rules allow ping traffic from {{site.data.keyword.cloud}} IP ranges.
 For more information, see [{{site.data.keyword.cloud}} IP ranges](/docs/security-groups?topic=hardware-firewall-shared-ibm-cloud-ip-ranges).

 ## Why does ESXi server show Purple Screen of Diagnostics (PSOD)
 {: #bm-troubleshoot-bm-esxi-psod}